 - Complete the online Anaphylaxis Training and keep a scanned copy of the certificate.

-- Complete the online Child Protection Awareness Training and keep a scanned copy of the certificate.
+- Complete the Child Protection Awareness Training – Induction (CPAT) online and keep a scanned copy of the certificate.

 - Complete the relevant placement forms located on the Professional Experience Student Centre at MySCU and SONIA online.

-- Upload all of the forms and certificates noted above to SONIA online by the required date.
+- Upload all of the forms and Mandatory Placement Checks to SONIA Online by the required date.

 - Successfully complete the theoretical component of the professional experience unit.